CAPiedade/corefreesub/README.md

 The CoreFreeSub package is a package to compute faithful transitive permutation representations (FTPRs) of groups.
 Moreover, this package provides tools to determine the degrees of these FTPRs and lists core-free subgroups.
 Furthermore, this package allows a graph representation of the permutation representations.

-For more information, please refer to the package manual, found in the website https://capiedade.github.io/corefreesub/doc/chap0_mj.html.
+For more information, please refer to the package manual, found in the webpage of the package https://capiedade.github.io/corefreesub/ .

 ## Dependencies